Arsenic-01/nutrigenius/README.md

 ## 🚀 Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.
+Follow these instructions to set up a local copy of the project for development and testing purposes.

 ### Prerequisites